 Mr David Bailey, UK Competition Appeal Tribunal; Mr Christopher Brown, Barrister, Matrix Chambers; Mr Manish Das, Freshfields Bruckhaus Deringer; Professor Ariel Ezrachi, University of Oxford; Professor Ioannis Lianos, University College London (UCL); Dr Okeoghene Odudu, University of Cambridge.

-The Queen Mary Human Rights Law Review is an online human rights review, launched in March 2015.
-The review is now double-blind peer reviewed.
+The Queen Mary Human Rights Law Review was an online human rights review, launched in March 2015 and ran until 2019.
+In September 2021 the Human Rights Law Centre are launching a student and staff blog: The Human Rights Essay.

 ISSN - Print: 2515-3870 / Online: 2515-3889